Carrot Cake — Redux

 Preheat oven to 350°F.

-Place eggs in a bowl and set bowl in a larger bowl of very hot water for about 15 minutes, stirring once or twice, until eggs are room temperature.
+Crack eggs into a small bowl and set the bowl inside a larger bowl of very hot water for about 15 minutes, stirring once or twice, until eggs are room temperature.

-Meanwhile: Measure flour, ground almonds, cinnamon, baking powder and salt into a bowl; whisk well, breaking up any lumps.
-Grate carrots and set aside.
-Line the bottom of a 9-inch spring-form pan with parchment paper.
+Meanwhile, prepare pan: Line the bottom of a 9-inch spring-form pan with parchment paper.
 Lightly grease sides of pan.
 If pan is non-stick you can omit paper and greasing, but it will come out of the pan easier if greased.
 You can use a regular cake pan, but the pan needs to be at least 4-inches in height.
 Could also use two standard 9-inch rounds and reduce the bake time.
+For a 10-12 cup size bundt pan, brush generously with about 2 tablespoons melted butter, allowing butter to congeal as you brush.
+Dust pan with flour.

 Beat eggs, sugar and vanilla in a large bowl with an electric mixer (preferably a stand mixer) until very light and fluffy.
 Until at least triple in volume, 3-5 minutes.